VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.15.1v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender for Office 365, see the following implementation steps for
+If the organisation uses Microsoft Defender for Office 365, see the following implementation steps for
 [enabling preset security policies](./defender.md#msdefender13v1), which include Safe Links protections to scan URLs in email messages against a list